 The NASA Clean Air Study

-Published in 1989, the NASA Clean Air Study was conducted to investigate how various types of plants can remove toxic agents from the air, according to Zone 10.
+Published in 1989, the NASA Clean Air Study was conducted to investigate how various types of plants can remove toxic agents from the air.
 The agents in focus were benzene, formaldehyde, and trichloroethylene — junk that can get caught in your house and even make you sick.

 The Natural Solution